GyverLibs/GyverPortal/README_EN.md

 ### famous bugs
 Some elements may ugly display Firefox, becauseMade under Chrome, Safari, Edge, Opera

+### Development on host
+Examples can be compiled and excuted on host by starting `../../onhost [-h]` from any example directory

 ## Capabilities
 !
 [Demo] (/doc/gyverportal.jpg)